woodp/template-building-blocks/README.md

 ![Build status](https://travis-ci.org/mspnp/template-building-blocks.svg?branch=master)

+![NOTE] Version 2.0.3 was published 11/27/2017 to address a few minor bugs, and implement a more robust versioning scheme.
+Customers using earlier versions will see breaking changes in our next releases.
+To avoid future breaking changes, upgrade to v2.0.3 now.
+Follow the steps in Getting Started below to upgrade to v2.0.3.

 # Azure Building Blocks: Simplifying Resource Deployment

 The Azure Building Blocks project is a command line tool and set of Azure Resource Manager templates designed to simplify deployment of Azure resources.
 Users author a set of simplified parameters to specify settings for Azure resources, and the command line tool merges these parameters with best practice defaults to produce a set of final parameter files that can be deployed with the Azure Resource Manager templates.